wp-plugins/itro-popup/readme.txt

 4. Enjoy

 == Frequently Asked Questions ==
+= How can i have a preview of my settings? =
+Select in the section "Decide where the popup will be displayed" "Any pages", remember to save options than click on the "Preview" button.

 = How can i quickly test my settings and delete cookie so the page display the popup? =

 You need to set the "Cookie expiration time" to zero and refresh your website page a couple of time.